michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 **Say:** Finally, I want to remind you of this—light isn’t loud.
 It doesn’t demand attention.
 It simply shines.
 You were invited to serve on this trip because you already carry that light.
 You don’t have to be perfect.
 You just have to be present.

 These teenagers are some of the most hopeful, resilient people you’ll ever meet.
 They believe God can use them—and that kind of faith is contagious.
-As you shine your light, you'll help them see God’s love more clearly.
+As you shine your light, you’ll help them see God’s love more clearly.
 And as they shine, they will illuminate the world around them in ways we may never fully see this side of heaven.

 So, let’s stay connected to our source, protect our light, and be ready to illuminate every space we step into.”